 Imagine a dessert made with pumpkin and chocolate… but in a cup and with much less calories!

 That’s what this satisfying hot cocoa is about.

-It even contains a hidden vegetable, and because it‘s coffee-free, everyone will be able to enjoy these yummy flavors no matter what time of day.
+And as it‘s coffee-free, everyone will be able to enjoy these yummy flavors no matter what time of day.

 Ingredients and swaps

 I crafted this recipe to have the least amount of fat and sugar possible, while still having the taste and texture of a treat.